Which Supplements are Best for Supporting the Immune System?

-While this does not refer to the same coronavirus that is in the news now, it does provide yet another sign of the potential of ecklonia cava.
 You can find more information on ecklonia cava’s potential benefits with respect to coranaviruses in a 2013 study that concluded it had “strong antiviral activity… and may be developed into natural therapeutic drugs against coronavirus infection.”

 Interestingly enough, the researchers concluded that of all the potential health benefits associated with ecklonia cava extract, the most potential could relate to its anti-carcinogenic effects.
 We’d recommend reading the full study to learn more.

 Traditional Chinese medicine has used cinnamon extracts for the improvement or protection against the common cold while another study showed that it possessed potential antibacterial activity against a wide variety of bacteria including the Haemophilus Influenza.
 However, rather than its direct effects in combating pathogens, cinnamon's greatest benefits are likely to be indirect, through its role in combating weight gain.

 Being overweight is linked to pathogenicity due to excess bodyfat being linked to immunosuppression and greater inflammation.
 In other words, those who are overweight are more likely to contract an infection and suffer a more severe illness.